meowcat/SpectraMapping/inst/mapping/documentation.md

       export()
   ```
  * The same kind of grouping should also be applicable when reading, allowing file name components to end up in specific KVS values.
  * Should this be based on `spectraData` variables or on KVS variables?
+When reading, it is definitely KVS variables, but when writing, the user doesn't know those.
+Or use dataStorage?

 # Entry mapping
 This i

 ## Fields
 The file consists of a list of field translation definitions.